SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/00-Lesson-Intoduction.md

 **2. Multidimensional Arrays**

   * What multidimensional arrays are
-  * Declaring and creating Multidimensional Arrays
+  * Declaring and creating multidimensional arrays
-  * Initializing Multidimenisonal Arrays
+  * Initializing multidimensional arrays
-  * Accessing their elements
+  * Accessing elements

 **3. Reading and Printing a Multidimensional Array**